backdrop-contrib/ip_geoloc/README.txt

 Visit the IPGV&M configuration page to specify an alternative marker set.
-When using Leaflet you can superimpose scalable font icon on top of your markers, as found at http://fsymbols.com, flaticon.com or Font Awesome.
+When using Leaflet you can superimpose scalable font icon on top of your markers, as found at http://fsymbols.com, flaticon.com or fontello.com.
 See below for details.

 The "Views PHP" module is required for the included /visitor-log View.